Blckburn/CORE/WIKI/ENG_Technical_Architecture_Document.md

 ## Project Overview

 **CORE** is a minimalist 3D Tower Defense game built with a custom C++ engine.
-The project emphasizes clean architecture, modern C++ practices, and performance optimization while maintaining the TRON-inspired aesthetic and 3D gameplay mechanics.
+The project emphasizes clean architecture, modern C++ practices, and performance optimization while maintaining the cyberpunk wireframe aesthetic and 3D gameplay mechanics.

 ## Engine Architecture